 Summer Camp 2021

-As we prepare to reopen, please be assured that your child’s safety is our number one priority.
+Please be assured that your child’s safety is our number one priority.
 We’re following guidelines from the NJ Dept. of Health, American Camp Association, health experts and local officials to ensure that our facilities meet the highest standards for hygiene and safety, and we have modified our policies and activities to facilitate safe physical/social distancing practices.

 What Will Summer Camp 2021 Look Like?